Last Updated on October 26, 2022 by Griselda M.

 How to Grow Sedum from Seed: Real Talk

-Put cover on the pot.
+- Put the cover on the pot.
 A plastic cover is ideal for consistent humidity and temperature.
-Plastic wraps, for example, helps prevent the soil form getting bone dry.
-But you have to uncover it at least once every day for ventilation.
+Plastic wraps, for example, help prevent the soil from getting bone dry.
+But you have to uncover it at least once every day for ventilation

 You will see some improvement in about 2 weeks.
 When you see them sprouting, remove the plastic wrap and place the pot on a windowsill.
 Make sure it gets enough morning light.